 Step 1: Figure your how much money you make per paycheck

 This step should be easy.
-Take a look at your previous month’s pay stubs and find out how much money you get paid every pay period.
+Take a look at your previous month’s pay stubs and find out how much money you get receive each pay period.
+This is your take-home pay after taxes.

 Step 2: Write down all your monthly bills and their due dates